Cardinals vs. Nationals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 80 hits with 20 doubles, 13 home runs and 40 walks.
-He has driven in 37 runs with seven stolen bases.
+- Goldschmidt has 82 hits with 20 doubles, 13 home runs, 40 walks and 38 RBI.
+He's also stolen eight bases.

-- Goldschmidt will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .273 with a double, two home runs, two walks and six RBI.
+- Goldschmidt hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .318 with a double, two home runs, two walks and seven RBI.

 Goldschmidt Recent Games